elastic/integrations/packages/cloud_security_posture/docs/README.md

 An IAM role ARN is an IAM identity that you can create in your AWS account.
 You determine what the role has permission to do.
 A role does not have standard long-term credentials such as a password or access keys.
 Instead, when you assume a role it provides you with temporary security credentials for your role session.
-IAM role ARN can be used to specify which AWS IAM role to assume to generate temporary credentials.
+An IAM role's ARN can be used to specify which AWS IAM role to use to generate temporary credentials..
-For more details refer to the [AssumeRole API documentation](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html).
+For more details refer to [AssumeRole API documentation](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html).

 To use an IAM role's ARN, you need to provide either a [credential profile](#use-a-shared-credentials-file) or [access keys](#use-access-keys-directly) along with the `role_arn` advanced option.